Papaya-Voldemort/ShardBowl/character.md

 - **Spook (Mistborn Hero of Urteau)**
   - First Appearance: *The Hero of Ages*
-  - Powers: Mistborn (via Hemalurgy)
+  - Powers: Tin+Pewter Allomancy (via Hemalurgy)
-  - Tidbit: Rose to leadership, became a symbol of rebellion.
+  - Tidbit: Rose to leadership, used tineye abilities to a fault, dangerous fighter and leader.

+-**Rashek (Lord Ruler)**
+- First Appearence *The Final Empire*
+- Powers: Remarkably powerful Allomancy and Feruchemy, Immortality
+- Tidbit: Nearly destroyed Scadrial trying to save it, cruel and ruthless ruler of the world, has nearly unlimited Allomantic Power .

 ---